3 Virchew-ous Statements

 “A significant and growing body of population studies and cases suggest that dogs may be successfully maintained on nutritionally sound vegetarian diets long-term, and indeed, may thrive. ...with benefits such as improved coat condition, allergy control, weight control, increased overall health and vitality, arthritis regression, diabetes regression, cataract resolution, and decreased incidences of cancer, infections, hypothyroidism and more.”

 - Dr. Andrew Knight, Professor of Animal Welfare and Ethics, and Founding Director of the Centre for Animal Welfare, at the University of Winchester (among many other credentials)

-Just like we hoomans are recognizing that nutrition, and more importantly plant-based nutrition, plays a key role in attaining and maintaining health, for the love of “dog”, why would we ever want to deny our pooch pals that same benefit?
+Just like we hoomans are recognizing that nutrition, and more importantly plant-based nutrition, plays a crucial role in attaining and maintaining health, for the love of dog, why would we ever want to deny our pooch pals that same benefit?

-Good for our Earth: When we grow more plant-based foods that are undeniably sustainable at every level, rather than burn rain forests or use valuable land for feed to support more animal agriculture, we’re doing the right thing for our shared home - our Mother Earth.
+Good for Our Earth: When we grow more plant-based foods that are undeniably sustainable at every level - rather than burn rain forests or use valuable land for feed to support more animal agriculture - we are doing the right thing for our shared home, our Mother Earth.

 The carbon pawprint from pet food alone is considerable.
-In 2017 it was estimated the carbon emitted from meat consumed by animals was responsible for dumping the equivalent of around 64 million tonnes of carbon dioxide into the air every year – the equivalent of driving 13 million cars for a year.
-We can breathe a sigh of relief knowing we’re taking “big steps” to not be a part of that heavy footprint.
+In 2017, it was estimated the carbon emitted from meat consumed by animals was responsible for dumping the equivalent of around 64 million tonnes of carbon dioxide into the air every year – the equivalent of driving 13 million cars for a year.
+We can breathe a sigh of relief knowing we are taking big steps not to be a part of that heavy footprint.
 Wouldn’t that feel good to walk alongside us every day?